 The U.S. Department of Education offers affordable fixed interest rate loans to students and parents through the Federal Direct Loan Program.
 Students are required to file the FAFSA to determine eligibility.
 Disbursements are applied directly to your student account at Peabody within 10 days of the start of the semester upon completion of a promissory note and entrance counseling.
 A small origination fee equal to a percentage of the loan principal will be deducted from the proceeds and reduce the amount of your disbursement.
 Peabody participates in the following Direct Loan Programs:

-• Subsidized Direct Loan – The Subsidized Direct Loan is available to undergraduate students who demonstrate financial need.
+• Subsidized Direct Loan – The Subsidized Direct Loan is available to undergraduate students who demonstrate financial need according to the FAFSA.
 Interest is deferred while the student is enrolled in school on an at least half-time basis.
-First year students may borrow up to $3,500; second year students may borrow up to $4,500; third- and fourth-year students may borrow up to $5,500.
-The origination fee is equal to 1.057% of the principal on loans disbursed before October 1, 2023.
-When the loan enters repayment, a fixed 5.50% interest rate will start to accrue.
-Repayment begins six months after the student ceases to be enrolled in school on an at least half-time basis.
+Annual loan limits are listed below.
+The origination fee is equal to 1.057% of the principal on loans disbursed before October 1, 2024.
+When the loan enters repayment, a fixed 6.53% interest rate will begin accruing.
+More details can be found at studentaid.gov.

 • Graduate /professional student PLUS borrowers: If you are a graduate or professional student PLUS borrower, repayment is deferred while you’re enrolled in school at least half-time, and for Direct PLUS Loans first disbursed for an additional 6 months after you graduate or drop below half-time enrollment.